Skip to content

 Nursing is a rewarding career if you enjoy helping other people.
 And what better way to start your Nursing career than getting trained by professionals!

-We at FVI have an Associate of Science in Nursing (ASN) program designed to develop student skills, knowledge, and competencies as they progress through the degree plan.
+We at FVI have an (ASN) Associate of Science in Nursing program in Florida designed to develop student skills, knowledge, and competencies as they progress through the degree plan.